ifrunistuttgart/symbolic-satellite-aerodynamics/README.md

 ```matlab
 satellite_geometry = saero.geometry.SatelliteGeometry([body])
 ```
+A geometry is basically just a list of panel groups.

 ## Calculation Methods
 Each satellite has a calculation method to obtain aerodynamic forces (and torques).